 The DI container uses web.config appSettings to control whether to use the fake catalog data, or the live data from the running service.
-You can see this in the Global classes Application_Start method:
+The application registers an HttpModule that builds the container and registers a pre-request handler to inject dependencies.
+You can see that code in the Modules/AutoFacHttpModule.cs file.